CumulusNetworks/docs/content/cumulus-linux-41/_index.md

 ### Hardware Compatibility List

 You can find the most up-to-date hardware compatibility list (HCL) {{<exlink url="https://cumulusnetworks.com/hcl/" text="here" >}}.
-Use the HCL to confirm that your switch model is supported by Cumulus Networks.
+Use the HCL to confirm that your switch model supports Cumulus Linux.
 The HCL is updated regularly, listing products by port configuration, manufacturer and SKU part number.

 ### Stay up to Date